St Peter's School, York: Sport

-A wide range of activities are available at the school: these include rugby, football, hockey, netball, tennis, cricket, rowing, athletics, basketball, badminton, cross-country, climbing, squash, swimming, weight training, trampolining, water polo and aerobics.
+Activities at the school include rugby, football, hockey, netball, tennis, cricket, rowing, athletics, basketball, badminton, cross-country, climbing, squash, swimming, weight training, trampolining, water polo and aerobics.
 The school has sporting fields, gymnasiums, an indoor swimming pool, two multi-sport indoor centres, tennis courts, multi-use astroturf pitches, a rifle range, and a boathouse.

 For 27 years, cricket was coached by Keith Mohan.
 In 2024, the school won the national schools' T20 Cricket competition after defeating Millfield School at Lord's.

 In 2002 the school's U15 rugby team won the national Daily Mail Cup competition and the U18 team were narrowly beaten in 2005 in the final against Exeter College, Exeter.
 In 2011 the U16 team won the UCLAN Northern Schools Floodlit Competition and in 2019 the U16 sevens team won the national Rosslyn park competition.
 Since World War II, the school has had four unbeaten seasons in rugby.

 St Peter's School Boat Club was founded in 1851 and is one of the oldest school rowing clubs in the world.
 It has had success at international level with over 28 GB 'vests' earned by Peterites since 1998.
 The school 1st VIII first competed at Henley Royal Regatta in 1968 and has competed in both the Princess Elizabeth and the Fawley.
 The school has won nine medals at The National Schools' Regatta, 12 medals at The National Championships and had 25 appearances at Henley (both Men's and Women's), all since 1991.

 The school's Combined Cadet Force developed from the OTC established at the school in 1913.
 The school's shooting contingent placed in the top three teams of the Marling Challenge Cup at Bisley Imperial meeting five times during the 1960s alone, winning twice, while the highest placing in the Ashburton was third in 1971.

 The first recorded inter-school Squash match was held between Haileybury and St Peter's in the run up to the first Drysdale Cup.
 The school won the public schools' squash (then the Drysdale Cup) twice and came second three times.